 You don’t have to spend money to promote your Kindle books.
 With your blog, you’ve got the influence, authority, audience, and platform to make it work.
 Through blogging, you can launch and make your first $1,000 from Kindle books.

 There are even some smart marketers out there who make a decent income from Kindle Books without writing.
 They simply outsource the content creation, then use their blogs to drive sales.

 One of those smart marketers is Arman Assadi.
 According to him, his first ebook cost him $375 – $350 to get the book written, and $25 for a professional cover design.

 At the time of writing this, he makes $2,500 per month by publishing Kindle books he didn’t write.

 To learn more about Kindle publishing and how to make money from it, see the resource guides below:

 As a marketer, you can benefit from over 50 ways to make money with private label rights (PLR) products.
-But you have to pay attention to the details.
+However, make sure you pay attention to the details.

-Before Panda struck in February 2011, PLR products were popular, and many marketers and bloggers used it to generate content for their sites.
+Before Panda struck in February 2011, PLR products were popular, and many marketers and bloggers used them to generate content for their sites.

 In other words, PLR products are pre-written content that you can claim as your own without incurring any legal action.

 In the past, you could start a new site, download a few PLR articles and publish them for your audience.
 But the game has changed.